Shashwenth/ShortenURL_ReactUI/README.md

 ## Overview

 This project is a URL Shortener application that takes long URLs and generates shorter, more manageable links.
 The application is designed to be efficient, scalable, and easy to deploy.
+You can check it out here https://unique-pithivier-303790.netlify.app/

 ## Features